CanXu0728/MatchingRep/README.md

-# MatchingRep
+# Learning Matching Representations for Individualized Organ Transplantation Allocation
+Code Author: Can Xu (can.xu@hotmail.com)

-Codebase of the paper Learning Matching Representations for Individualized Organ Transplantation Allocation
+This repo contains the codebase of the paper Learning Matching Representations for Individualized Organ Transplantation Allocation.